 Case in Point: The Republic of the Philippines is the only country to have a presence on Fifth Avenue in midtown Manhattan.
 Located three blocks south of Rockefeller Center, a stone’s throw away from St. Patrick’s Cathedral, the Philippine Center has two ground level display windows that are enviable diplomatic assets in the heart of one of the busiest pedestrian streets in the world.
 I learned that one window is always dedicated to trade and the other for tourism.

-This December , the trade window on the left (designed by the Department of Trade in Manila) features a Christmas showcase featuring a sparse grouping of capiz parols with a rather hard-to-read testimonial from a North Carolina-based furniture manufacturer.
+In December 2015, the trade window on the left (designed by Manila’s Department of Trade) features a Christmas showcase featuring a sparse grouping of capiz parols, with a rather hard-to-read testimonial from a North Carolina-based furniture manufacturer.
 The tourism window on the right features a video loop of the “It’s More Fun in the Philippines” campaign projected on a smallish freestanding screen, its glee is muffled by the cacophony outside.

 We are co-designers, equally responsible and empowered to define, and redefine our evolving identities as much as any government official is.